pappimre27/vue-storefront/docs/guide/extensions/extending-server-side-routes.md

 ## Data operations inside Express routes

 Unfortunately, as you've may seen above the `core/scripts/server.js`, all modules used by the script (including the dynamic routes) can not use ES modules (`import ... from ...` type of statements).
-By this limitation you can't currently use `@vue-storefront` modules inside the custom Express.js routes as they're not compiled to the CommonJS.
+By this limitation you can't currently use `vue-storefront` modules inside the custom Express.js routes as they're not compiled to the CommonJS.
 This is probably to be fixed.
 To get the data you may execute `fetch()` requests to the `vue-storefront-api` endpoints.
 You can still use `const config = require('config')` to read the endpoints URLs etc.